Updated December 17, 2019

 Killer Cliche #2

 This idea leads us to another of the killer clichés, "You should be over it by now."
-It is bad enough that well-meaning, well-intentioned friends attack us with killer clichés, but then we start picking on ourselves with grieving quotes like this.
+It’s bad enough that well-meaning, well-intentioned friends attack us with killer clichés, it’s worse when we start picking on ourselves with grieving quotes like this.
 We start believing that we are defective or somehow deficient because we haven't recovered yet.

 If we take just these two killer clichés, we can see that they have something in common.
 They both imply that a non-action will have some therapeutic or recovery value.
-That by waiting and letting some time pass, we will heal.
+In other words, by waiting and letting some time pass, we will heal.
 Let's add a third cliché to the batch,

 Killer Cliche #3